 Simon Hooker - Deputy Lead Governor

 Simon and his wife have lived in the area for over 30 years.
-They have two grown up sons: the first was born in Orsett Hospital - the second in Basildon Hospital.
-Simon has been involved in automotive development and testing in Europe, Scandinavia and USA, and is now semi-retired.
-He has also taught in junior schools.
+They have two grown up sons: the first born in Orsett Hospital - the second in Basildon Hospital.
+Simon has been involved in automotive development and testing in Europe, Scandinavia and USA.

-Having developed epilepsy a few years years ago, Simon understands the issues in managing a long-term condition, and the impact on daily life.
+Having developed epilepsy a few years ago, Simon appreciates the hospital’s emergency and outpatient departments in helping successfully manage a long-term condition.

-Trust is the final word in the the Foundation's title and Simon believes it should be foremost in our minds and actions.
-This means openness with our patients, staff, members and the wider communities that we serve.
-Trust is demonstrated not just by an attitude of mind, but also by professionalism, diligence and care.
+Simon believes in openness with our patients, staff, members and the wider communities that we serve, and this is demonstrated not just by an attitude of mind, but also by professionalism, diligence and care.

-Simon is a councillor for Great Burstead and South Green Village Council.
-He is also a member of the Institute of Advanced Motorists and enjoys cars and motorcycles - as well as sport, theatre, opera, architecture, walking and the outdoors.
+Simon has been a Councillor for Great Burstead and South Green Village Council.
+He is a member of the Institute of Advanced Motorists and enjoys cars and motorcycles - as well as sport, theatre, architecture, walking and the outdoors.

 A semi-retired Butler, Brian has served in many government buildings and large formal houses in London.
 Following a recent heart attack and stay in Basildon University Hospital, Brian developed an interest in patient care and decided to become a Governor at the Trust.
 He sees his new role as a chance to give something back to the community.
 Brian's hobbies include cooking and reading.
 He has lived in the area for over 30 years and has two children.

 "The NHS is one of the ties that binds us as a community and I chose to become a Governor to help deliver the best possible service and support for local residents",